Aztec Land & Cattle Company: Change of strategy

 As of 2017, Aztec and its affiliates own approximately 240,000 acres in Navajo County, Arizona and 320,000 acres of mineral rights (some without surface ownership) in Navajo and Coconino Counties.
 It is the second largest private landowner in Arizona and holds one of the few remaining large-scale tracts of rural private land available for development in the state.
-As Robert H. Carlock observed, "Aztec's land has changed little in the past century.
+Robert H. Carlock observed, "Aztec's land has changed little in the past century.
 When traveling between Winslow and Flagstaff on I-40, if one looks south some forty or fifty miles, the thin blue line of the [Mogollon] Rim, still the southern boundary of Aztec's vast acreage, can be seen."

 Aztec, with a partner, also owns the Apache Railway, a Class III short-line railroad running for 55 miles off the BNSF Railway's transcontinental mainline near Holbrook, Arizona.
 The Apache Railway serves much of Aztec's land, providing access to both national and international markets, and has operated continuously since its incorporation in 1917.